-Potential Environmental Impact Summary Level of Significance Mitigation Program Level of Significance after Implementation of Mitigation Program Licensee is required to adhere to all state of California procedures, including Section 21083.2(i) of the CEQA Statutes and Section 15064.5 of the CEQA Guidelines regarding stoppage of work, handling of discovered materials, and notification of proper authorities to ensure that the construction/operation of the Project would not have an adverse effect on cultural resources.
+Potential Environmental Impact Summary Level of Significance Mitigation Program Level of Significance after Implementation of Mitigation Program Summary Table that will present the cultural resources activities and considerations in which the Licensee participated over a 2-year reporting cycle during construction and the 6-year reporting cycle thereafter.
+The HPMP Implementation Report will be provided to SHPO, BLM, Riverside County, and interested Indian Tribes for a 30-day review and comment period every 6 years in coordination with FERC Form 80.
+Following a consideration of review comments, the Licensee will file the HPMP Implementation Report with FERC.
+MM CR-11.
+Treatment of Unanticipated Discoveries of Cultural Resources and Human Remains.
+As with all development projects in the state, should unforeseen artifacts become uncovered during site grading, the Licensee is required to adhere to all state of California procedures, including Section 21083.2(i) of the CEQA Statutes and Section 15064.5 of the CEQA Guidelines regarding stoppage of work, handling of discovered materials, and notification of proper authorities to ensure that the construction/operation of the Project would not have an adverse effect on cultural resources.
 The Licensee is responsible for addressing action impacts to cultural sites and human remains should they be exposed as a result of ground disturbing activities by the Licensee or one of its contractors; erosion control measures; erosion of any inventoried historic properties; or it resources that are exposed in the event of a Project operation emergency.
-Management Activities: The Licensee shall follow the Project specific Plan and Procedures Addressing Unanticipated Discoveries of Cultural Resources and Human Remains, found in Appendix A of the HPMP in the event that unanticipated cultural materials or human remains are found within the Project area.
-Implementation Steps for Performance: The Licensee shall consult with SHPO, BLM, interested Indian Tribes, Riverside County Coroner, as appropriate and depending on the land jurisdiction on which any discovery is made, and FERC.,.
-If the Licensee or its contractors discovers contemporary contexts with human remains, local law enforcement agencies and the Riverside County Coroner shall be notified and consulted.
+Management Activities: The Licensee shall follow the Project specific Plan and Procedures Addressing Unanticipated Discoveries of Cultural Resources and Human Remains, found in Appendix A of the HPMP in the event that unanticipated cultural materials or human remains